htang014/rshell/README.md

 # rshell Command Shell
 This is a basic command shell for CS100, written in C++.
-It accepts and is able to execute user-defined commands using execvp().
+It accepts and is able to run executables stored in the locations specified by $PATH, typically /usr/bin and /bin, using execvp().

 ## Installation
 In bash, perform the following: